magorkel/startup/conflictTest.md

 Hello World
 adding something new
-making another change in GitHub - adding
+making another change in GitHub